 Why at the 2019 HLPF?

 The High-Level Political Forum on Sustainable Development (HLPF) has fast become the pre-eminent venue for the international review of efforts to achieve the SDGs.
 2019 will be more important still, as the General Assembly convenes the Forum for the quadrennial SDG Summit in September, bringing the review of progress – and gaps – so far, to the very highest levels of government.

 Moreover, the theme of the 2019 HLPF – empowering people and ensuring inclusiveness and equality – is directly aligned with the effectiveness principles, aspiring to more empowered, inclusive and equal partnerships, for more sustainable development outcomes.

-The Senior-Level Meeting will highlight the importance and contribution of effectiveness by showcasing tools – from and for the country level – for making development co-operation more effective.
-It will present new approaches to effectiveness in different contexts, and chart new ground, in view of global trends, for advancing effectiveness.
-It will also provide deeper insights into several goals under review in the 2019 HLPF, including SDG 17 (Partnerships for the Goals), SDG 8 (Decent work) and SDG 16 (Peace, justice, and strong institutions), as well as new data on SDG 5 (Gender equality).
+The Senior-Level Meeting highlighted the importance and contribution of effectiveness by showcasing tools – from and for the country level – for making development co-operation more effective.
+It presented new approaches to effectiveness in different contexts, and charted new ground, in view of global trends, for advancing effectiveness.
+It also provided deeper insights into several goals under review in the 2019 HLPF, including SDG 17 (Partnerships for the Goals), SDG 8 (Decent work) and SDG 16 (Peace, justice, and strong institutions), as well as new data on SDG 5 (Gender equality).

-The meeting will present the achievements of the Global Partnership since Nairobi, and show how outputs from the current programme of work are contributing to an objective-led meeting, aiming to:
+The meeting presented the achievements of the Global Partnership since Nairobi, and showed how outputs from the current programme of work are contributing to an objective-led meeting, aiming to:

 Affirm effectiveness as an essential driver for sustainable development:

-New country-level evidence will help galvanise development actors for the changes needed to accelerate efforts towards the 2030 Agenda.
+New country-level evidence galvanised development actors for the changes needed to accelerate efforts towards the 2030 Agenda.